ancapdev/LightBSON.jl/README.md

 ```

 ## Performance
 Performance naturally will depend very much on the nature of data being processed.
-The main overarching goal with this package is to enable the highest possible performance where the user requires is and is willing to sacrifice some convenience to achieve their target.
-General advice for high performance BSON schema, such as short field names, avoiding long arrays or documents, apply nesting to reduce search complexity, etc. Additionally for `LightBSON` specifically, prefer strings over symbols for field names, use unsafe variants rather than allocating strings and buffers where possible, reuse buffers and indexes, use [BSONWriteBuffer](src/write_buffer.jl) rather than plain `Vector{UInt8}`, and enable `bson_simple(T)` or `bson_supersimple(T)` for all applicable types.
+The main overarching goal with this package is to enable the highest possible performance where the user requires it and is willing to sacrifice some convenience to achieve their target.

+General advice for high performance BSON schema, such as short field names, avoiding long arrays or documents, apply nesting to reduce search complexity, etc.

+Additionally for `LightBSON` specifically, prefer strings over symbols for field names, use unsafe variants rather than allocating strings and buffers where possible, reuse buffers and indexes, use [BSONWriteBuffer](src/write_buffer.jl) rather than plain `Vector{UInt8}`, and enable `bson_simple(T)` or `bson_supersimple(T)` for all applicable types.

 Here's an example benchmark, reading and writing a named tuple with nesting.
 The benchmarks were run i7-10875H equipped Linux laptop.
 ```Julia